What is a dropshipping business?

 Focus on shipping, and that’s it

-With dropshipping, the only thing you have to worry about is the step by step of a logistics operation, going from stock management to picking, packing, and processing products, and finally sending them off to the waiting customer.
+With this business model, the only thing you have to worry about is the step by step of logistics operation, going from stock management to picking, packing, and processing products, and finally sending them off to the waiting customer.
 This goes both ways, as the business owner also benefits from the free time of outsourcing last-mile delivery.

 Sell whatever, wherever

-The beauty of a dropshipping operation is that someone else takes care of the shipping for you.
+The beauty of a dropshipping business is that someone else takes care of the shipping for you.
 And the freedom that comes with that is being able to sell different products wherever your company is located – but this should not limit you.
-With a dropshipper operation, you can offer shipping to anywhere in the world as long as the costs are worth it.
+With it, you can offer shipping to anywhere in the world as long as the costs are worth it.